mwermelinger/kattis-guide/ordered.md

 A priority queue maintains items ordered by priority, which is typically given by an integer, but could be any ordered values.
-In a min-priority queue the lowest value represents the highest priority;
+In a min-priority queue, the lowest value represents the highest priority;
-in a max-priority queue the highest value represents the highest priority.
+in a max-priority queue, the highest value represents the highest priority.
 Python's module `heapq` implements a min-priority queue with a binary heap.

 Some of these problems may be solved with two priority queues.